-This bill would require elected state officers, candidates for elective state office, and committees primarily formed to support or oppose a candidate for elective state office or one or more a statewide ballot measures measure, and state general purpose committees to file quarterly statements each year instead of semiannual statements, as specified.
+This bill would require elected state officers, candidates for elective state office and their controlled committees, committees primarily formed to support or oppose a candidate for elective state office or a statewide ballot measure, and state general purpose committees to file quarterly statements each year instead of semiannual statements, as specified.
 The bill would recast or repeal other specified reporting requirements, including supplemental preelection statements, supplemental independent expenditure reports, and odd-numbered year reports.